agimus/agimus-demos-ur10-pointing/talos/calibration/apriltags/README.md

     "Pyrene manipulate a box".
 The joints angles measured are corrected by the previous calibration data (20200819).

+  * Files
+     - measurements-pyrene-20200901-1.csv,
+     - measurements-pyrene-20200901-2.csv,
+     - measurements-pyrene-20200901-3.csv correspond to  calibration data
+    acquired on Pyrene.
+The joint angles measured are corrected by calibration data computed on 2020/08/19.
+The first and third files contain the same first configurations.

 ### Python scripts

 Motion planning, motion generation and calibration computation are controlled